falcosecurity/evolution/REPOSITORIES.md

 Any other repository not matching a specific scope is included in this category.
 This includes repositories with a unique function or a particular purpose for The Falco Project as a whole or the [falcosecurity](https://github.com/falcosecurity) GitHub organization, including (but not limited to) the [evolution](https://github.com/falcosecurity/evolution) repository, the [community](https://github.com/falcosecurity/community) repository, the [.github](https://github.com/falcosecurity/.github) repository, forks, mirrors, and other particular ones like the [template repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository).
 These repositories are curated by [Core Maintainers](GOVERNANCE.md#core-maintainers).

 It's worth noting that *special* repositories usually do not have a designated status.
 This is because they are not intended to be used by adopters and may not be subject to the same lifecycle as other repositories.
+You can find the list of special repositories [here](https://github.com/falcosecurity/evolution#infra).

 ## Status